FAD Creative Summer Workshops

 - ongoing social media and website update

-We will run workshops at FAD offices, at the University of East London and at museums in London such as the V&A and Design Museum.
+We will run workshops at FAD offices, at the University of East London and at the V&A Museum.
 Young people will go to the different locations.

 Young people from recognised disadvantaged backgrounds – ie single headed households,lower achieving ethnic groups, on free school meals, unemployed households or households in receipt of benefits, refugee/asylum seeker background or first generation to access HE.
 The majority (80%) will be from BME backgrounds.
 Some struggle with school and leave with few qualifications.
 Some are learning English as a second language, in or leaving care, young carers, dealing with bullying or family break up